taw00/manuscript-css/README.md

 It's easier to work with a template than from scratch.

-1. Copy one of the templates from the [templates directory](./templates/), renaming it to whatever makes sense to you.
+1. Copy one of the templates from the [templates directory](./templates/), renaming it to whatever makes sense to you (lastname-yourtitle.md is pretty standard).
 If you have an existing document already in markdown format, just examine a template and refactor your document accordingly.
 2. Open that markdown document in your favorite editor.
 3. Replace the templated content with yours
 4. Write your story, scene by scene.
 (Or poetry collection, poem by poem.)